perkeep/perkeep/doc/environment-vars.md

   takes precedence over that specified in the configuration files.

 `CAMLI_BASEURL` (string)
-: URL set in devcam to act as a baseURL in the devcam launched camlistored.
+: URL set in devcam to act as a baseURL in the devcam launched perkeepd.

 `CAMLI_CACHE_DIR` (string)
 : Path used by [pkg/osutil](/pkg/osutil) to override operating system specific